gabosaurio12/Tapp/README.md

 # Tasks Managment App

-This app allows the user to improve the organization of his daily tasks, allowing him to have multiple users, choose the priority, phase and give a description of each task.
+This app helps users organize their daily tasks more effectively.
+It supports multiple user profiles, choose the task priority, phase and give a detailed description to each task.
+Please note: The app is still under development.
+Some features are pending, and full testing has not yet been completed.

 ---